Use this file to discover all available pages before exploring further.

 Enable user assignment

-Go to Enterprise Applications → Traversal → Properties and set User assignment required to Yes.
+Go to Enterprise applications → Traversal → Properties and set Assignment required to Yes.
 Then under Users and groups, assign the users or groups that need access.
 Users who are not assigned cannot sign in.

 Send details to Traversal